StephanieNeumann/prototype-programming2/README.md

 `$ npm start`

-If running successfully the portnumber
+If running successfully the portnumber will show in the command line.
-Open new tab in terminal

-`$ ngrok http portnumber`

-It will continue running.
-To stop it again, press CTRL+C (PC) or CMD+C (Mac).
+(It will continue running.
+To stop it again, press CTRL+C (PC) or CMD+C (Mac))

+Open new tab in command line and type:

+`$ ngrok http PORTNUMBER`

+Copy the http url that appears and run it in your web browser(s).

 # Uses